 Lyon, city of lights

 Apart from the Festival of Lights, the city of Lyon has put in place a special lighting program and is now at the forefront in urban lighting, inspiring many cities around the world.
 Lyon truly has changed the perception of urban landscape, so no matter the time you choose to visit, Lyon is an inspiring destination for a city break.

 A special menu at the Celest Bar & Restaurant

-On a similar note, at Celest Bar & Restaurant, guests will admire the unique decoration inspired by the constellations and the stars another way to celebrate the Light.
-And do not hesitate to reserve our special “Festival of Lights” Menu which will be available during the Festival of Lights.
-All information and bookings on our site.
+On a similar note, at Celest Bar & Restaurant, guests can admire the unique decor inspired by the constellations and the stars: another way to celebrate the light!
+And do not hesitate to reserve our special “Festival of Lights” menu which will be available during the week of the event.